Damianko135/curseforge-autoupdater/README.md

 # CurseForge AutoUpdate

 An automated tool for checking and downloading updates for CurseForge mods or modpacks using the CurseForge API.
-This script intelligently compares your current version with the latest available version and downloads updates when needed.

-## Features
+## Current Status

-- **Smart Version Detection**: Compares current vs. latest file versions using CurseForge file IDs
+This repository contains a **Python proof-of-concept** (`python/poc.py`) that demonstrates basic CurseForge API integration.
+The goal is to eventually rewrite this functionality in **Golang** with full feature support.

+### Python PoC Features (Current Implementation)

+- **API Integration**: Connects to CurseForge Core API v1
+- **Mod Discovery**: Fetches mod information and validates mod IDs
+- **File Retrieval**: Gets list of all available files for a mod
+- **Latest File Detection**: Identifies the most recent file by date
-- **Automatic Downloads**: Downloads new versions with progress indication
+- **Download Functionality**: Downloads files with proper API authentication
-- **Version Tracking**: Maintains local version state between runs
-- **Flexible Filtering**: Filter by Minecraft version and mod loader (Forge, Fabric, Quilt)
-- **Environment Configuration**: Uses `.env` files for easy configuration management
+- **Environment Configuration**: Uses `.env` files for configuration
-- **API Key Support**: Optional API key support for higher rate limits
-- **Error Handling**: Comprehensive error handling and user feedback
+- **Error Handling**: Comprehensive error handling and debugging output
+- **Multiple API Strategies**: Falls back to different API approaches if initial requests fail

-## Setup
+## Setup (Python PoC)

 1. **Clone and navigate to the project:**
    ```bash